zachChilders/deanonymization/README.md

  - Aaron will take lead on workbook implementation.
  - Cameron will handle ingress & help with data deanon implementation.
- - Zach will handle system design and picking up slack in implementation.
+ - Zach will handle system design, engineering infrastructure and picking up slack in implementation.